riganti/dotvvm-docs/Pages/upgrading-from-older-versions/from-3-2-to-4-0.md

 ### Validation changes

 If you have been adding validation errors into `Context.ModelState.Errors` collection directly, this is now not supported.
-Plase use `Context.AddModelError(this, vm => vm.SomeProperty.SomeProperty...)` to add errors in the collection.
+Please use `Context.AddModelError(this, vm => vm.SomeProperty.SomeProperty...)` to add errors in the collection.

 If you need to build your validation paths as strings (in `IValidatableObject` implementation), use the `CreateValidationResult` extension method which will help you to build the path.